Fit renewal regression models for count data via maximum likelihood.

 logical, should the hessian (and hence the covariance matrix) be computed numerically at the fitted values.

-numeric the desired scale for the covariates; default to 1
+numeric the desired scale for the covariates; defaults to 1.

 components including: